Rakesh6430/Rakesh6430/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=rakesh6430&label=Profile%20views&color=0e75b6&style=flat" alt="rakesh6430" /> </p>

- 🚀 I'm always seeking a challenging role in a progressive software company where I can contribute my technical expertise in Software Testing and grow professionally.
+ 🚀 Always seeking a challenging role in a progressive software company where I can contribute my technical expertise in Software Testing and grow professionally.

  ✅ Known for being honest, reliable, and disciplined in my work ethic.

- 🧭 I strictly adhere to processes, guidelines, and team standards.
+ 🧭 Strictly adhere to processes, guidelines, and team standards.

  🤝 Believe in transparency, integrity, and open communication with colleagues.